petdalh/Job-Listings/README.md

 ### Environment Variables

-Create a \.env\ file in the project root directory and add the following content:
+Create a .env file in the project root directory and add the following content:

-\\\env
+\\\bash
 TWILIO_ACCOUNT_SID=your_account_sid_here
 TWILIO_AUTH_TOKEN=your_auth_token_here
 TWILIO_PHONE_NUMBER=your_twilio_phone_number_here